AlexIoannides/kubernetes-mlops/README.md

     --serviceaccount kube-system:default
 ```

-Next, we create a Kubernetes namespace for all Seldon components that need to be deployed and we switch to it as a default,
+Next, we create a Kubernetes namespace for all Seldon components that we will deploy, and we switch to it as a default,

 ```bash
 kubectl create namespace seldon